Eloverflow/blogproject/README.md

     index.html                  --> app layout file (the main html template file of the app) logoutcallback.html         --> facebook auth requirement
     oauthcallback.html          --> facebook auth requirement
-    bower_components/           --> External modules | will be created and populated after npm install controllers_res/            --> controller resources
+    bower_components/           --> External modules | will be created and populated after npm install or bower install controllers_res/            --> controller resources
-    contact/                    --> contact controller and views
+    view_contact/                    --> contact controller and views
-    about/                      --> about controller and views
+    view_about/                      --> about controller and views
-    post/                       --> post controller and views
+    view_post/                       --> post controller and views
-    posts/                      --> posts controller and views
+    view_posts/                      --> posts controller and views
-    profile/                    --> profile controller and views
+    view_profile/                    --> profile controller and views
-    sign_in/                    --> sign_in controller and views
+    view_user/                    --> user controller and views
     js/                         --> other js files
     assests/                    --> assets (Such as font)
     img/                        --> images
+gulpfile.js             --> Allow for taks such as SCSS compile & Livereload package.json            --> Dependencies and scripts for NPM bower.json              --> Dependencies for Bower
+.bowerrc                --> Configuration for Bower karma.conf.js           --> Configuration for Karma test runner travis.yml              --> Test and Deploy

 ```